MA Art Prize

 Managing Director & Head of Asset Management, MA Financial

 Andrew is a Managing Director at MA Financial Group and the Head of the firm’s Asset Management business.
-He has over30 years’ experience in global investments as a principal investor and adviser across a range of sectors including real estate, infrastructure, private equity and energy.
+He has over 30 years’ experience in global investments as a principal investor and adviser across a range of sectors including real estate, infrastructure, private equity and energy.
 Driven by a strong passion for the arts, Andrew founded the MA Art Prize, complemented by his personal collection of contemporary art chronicling Australia’s artistic talent over recent decades.

 Amelia Hill